LiveIntent/live-connect/CONFIGURATION_OPTIONS.md

 ##### `identityResolutionConfig.ajaxTimeout` [Optional, HasDefault]
 By default, 5000 milliseconds.
 This configuration parameter sets the maximum duration of a call to the IdentityResolution endpoint, after which the callback passed to the `resolve` function will be invoked.
+If `identityResolutionConfig.ajaxTimeout` is not configured and the global `ajaxTimeout` is configured, the global setting is used.
+If none of the two is configured, the default of 5000ms is used.

 Example:
 ```javascript
 {